conan-io/docs/reference/conanfile/tools/microsoft.rst

 - *conandeps.props*: Properties files including all direct dependencies, in this case, it includes ``conan_zlib.props`` and ``conan_bzip2.props``

-You will be adding the *conan_deps.props* to your solution project files if you want to depend on all the declared dependencies.
+You will be adding the *conandeps.props* to your solution project files if you want to depend on all the declared dependencies.
 For single project solutions, this is probably the way to go.
 For multi-project solutions, you might be more efficient and add properties files per project.
 You could add *conan_zlib.props* properties to "project1" in the solution and *conan_bzip2.props* to "project2" in the solution for example.